wp-plugins/mw-google-maps/readme.txt

 5. Add shortcode '[mw-google-maps]' in your post.

 == Changelog ==

+= 1.2.0 =
+* Post type that set show_ui has been displayed in settings page.

 = 1.1.2 =
 * Change: Open only single info wndow .